 You may wonder which version(s) of Java you can use with your current version of ColdFusion, or one you plan to use.
 It depends on first on what version of CF you are using, and then on what CF update has been applied to that CF version.

-In this post, I offer a table that clarifies things, listing the various recent CF versions (even those no longer supported) and what Java version they supported, based on what CF update had been applied.
+In this post, I offer a table that clarifies things, listing the various recent CF versions (even those no longer supported) and what (LTS) Java versions they supported, based perhaps on what CF update had been applied.

 The info below is current as of the date of the

 FWIW, I originally offered this information within a longer 2019 post about new Java updates released then (in Apr 2019), but I’ve pulled this table to stand on its own.
 Find your cf version below, and see what Java version(s) it may support:

 (if CF2018 update 2